Jack-C-Lloyd/dimensions/README.md

     $ git clone https://github.com/jimburton/dimensions.git

 This tiny project uses maven to download the `unitsofmeasurement` API.
-So if you're using Eclipse, import the repository as a maven project.
+So if you're using Eclipse you need the maven plugin, which will allow you to import the repository as a maven project.
 IntelliJ can open maven projects without any bother.
 Maven downloads the JScience library for you but you want the sources as well, so that you can read the docs.
 In Eclipse, you can tell maven to do this in *Window / Preferences / Maven*.
 In ItelliJ, open the Maven Projects tool window, find the button that lets you execute a maven goal and execute these goals:

     mvn dependency:sources
     mvn dependency:resolve -Dclassifier=javadoc

-One of the most important classes you need to understand is `Amount`.
+The first class you need to understand is `Amount`.
 Read the docs for it in your IDE or [here](http://jscience.org/api/org/jscience/physics/amount/package-summary.html).
 Each amount has particular unit -- SI units (e.g. metres and kolograms) are defined [here](http://jscience.org/api/javax/measure/unit/SI.html), while non-SI units (including pounds, feet, etc) are defined [here](http://jscience.org/api/javax/measure/unit/NonSI.html).
-The `Main` class contains an example of using the API.
+The `Main` class contains an example of using the API taken from the docs.
 It calculates the fuel cost of a 400 mile journey for a US tourist in Europe.
-Read `Main.java` and run it to get an example of how units and amount are used.
+Read `Main.java` and run it to get an example of how units and amounts are used and how to convert an amount from one unit to another.

 ## Do you know the way to San Jose?